-Darren was a finalist in the 2011, 2012 and 2013 Lexpert® Competitions, "Rising Stars - Leading Lawyers Under 40" (then he turned 40!), and as a result has been listed as one of the "Litigators to Watch" in the 2012 and 2013 Lexpert® Guides to the Leading US/Canada Cross-border Litigation Lawyers in Canada (US Litigation Guide) published in November 2012 and 2013.
-He is also set to appear in the 2014 edition of this publication.
+Darren was a finalist in the 2011, 2012 and 2013 Lexpert® Competitions, "Rising Stars - Leading Lawyers Under 40" (then he turned 40!), and as a result has been listed as one of the "Litigators to Watch" in the 2012, 2013 and 2014 Lexpert® Guides to the Leading US/Canada Cross-border Litigation Lawyers in Canada (US Litigation Guide).

 Darren donates time to the University of Calgary, College of Law by volunteering to judge various moots, including the McGillivray Moot.